AlibabaCloudDocs/arms/intl.en-US/Browser monitoring/Tutorials/Diagnose JS errors by using ARMS browser monitoring.md

 ## Step 1: Install the ARMS agent

 To comprehensively monitor frontend applications, you must install the ARMS agent for your frontend applications.
 Select a method to install the ARMS agent as needed.
-For more information, see [Access overview of browser monitoring](/intl.en-US/Browser monitoring/Get started with Browser Monitoring/Access overview of browser monitoring.md).
+For more information, see [Browser monitoring overview](/intl.en-US/Browser monitoring/Quick start/Browser monitoring overview.md).

 ## Step 2: View the error overview